 The standby is only able to become a synchronous standby

 This state can be viewed using

-If primary restarts while commits are waiting for acknowledgement, those waiting transactions will be marked fully committed once the primary database recovers.
+If primary restarts while commits are waiting for acknowledgment, those waiting transactions will be marked fully committed once the primary database recovers.
 There is no way to be certain that all standbys have received all outstanding WAL data at time of the crash of the primary.
 Some transactions may not show as committed on the standby, even though they show as committed on the primary.
-The guarantee we offer is that the application will not receive explicit acknowledgement of the successful commit of a transaction until the WAL data is known to be safely received by all the synchronous standbys.
+The guarantee we offer is that the application will not receive explicit acknowledgment of the successful commit of a transaction until the WAL data is known to be safely received by all the synchronous standbys.

 If you really cannot keep as many synchronous standbys as requested

 then you should decrease the number of synchronous standbys that

 reload the configuration file on the primary server.